openwdl/wdl/versions/draft-3/SPEC.md

 Then when the task finishes, to fulfull the `output_table` variable, `./results/file_list.json` must be a valid TSV file or an error will be reported.

+An implementation of the `read_json()` function must read at least 128k of data from the file but may read more.
+Users attempting to read more than this run into portability issues across implementations.

 ## Int read_int(String|File)

 :pig2: [Cromwell supported](https://github.com/broadinstitute/cromwell#wdl-support) :white_check_mark:

 The `read_int()` function takes a file path which is expected to contain 1 line with 1 integer on it.
 This function returns that integer.

+An implementation of the `read_int()` function must read at least 19 characters of data from the file but may read more.
+Users attempting to read more than this run into portability issues across implementations.

 ## String read_string(String|File)